CopernicaMarketingSoftware/Documentation/Publisher/en/rest-post-minirule-conditions.md

 `https://api.copernica.com/v1/minirule/$id/conditions?access_token=xxxx`

 In this, `$id` needs to be replaced by the numerical identifier or the name of the minirule you wish to edit the conditions of.
-After a succesful call the ID of the created request is returned.
+After a successfull call the ID of the created request is returned.

 ## Available parameters